syncfusion-content/javascript-docs/js/Installation-and-Deployment.md

   * Css - contains the style sheets for mobile and web components.
   * External - contains the external dependency files such as jquery, jquery.easing etc.
-  * Scripts - includes all the necessary scripts for Syncfusion Essential JS components.
+  * Scripts - includes all the necessary widget scripts as well as culture scripts for Syncfusion Essential JS components.
   * TypeScript - includes the default type-definition file `ej.widgets.all.d.ts`.

 ## For Mac and Linux Users